Master of Architectural Studies (5+1) Degree Program

 The courses include: AR5711 Environmental Psychology, AR5721 Neuroscience, AR5731 Seminars in Neuroscience for Architecture

-Track II: Healthy Urbanism: There is growing acknowledgement that the way cities and neighborhoods are designed directly impacts the health of residents, workers, and visitors.
+Track II: Healthy Urbanism: There is growing acknowledgment that the way cities and neighborhoods are designed directly impacts the health of residents, workers, and visitors.
 At the same time, many designers and planners fail to create healthy urban environments through a lack of understanding, experience, and training.
 The Healthy Urbanism track provides a grounding in the processes and design strategies that promote healthful cities.

 The courses include: AR5811 Urban Issues, AR5821 Urban Design, AR5831 Livable Communities Design